Solid support around the country

 Gulleggið innovation competition

-We sponsor Gulleggið, an annual innovation competition hosted by Klak.
+We sponsor Gulleggið, an annual innovation competition hosted by Klak - Icelandic Startups.
 The key goal of the competition is to create a platform for entrepreneurs to practice and gain experience of shaping new business ideas and operating a company.
 As part of the competition, participants are offered courses, advice and specialist assistance with everything from shaping a business idea to budgeting to communication with investors.
+In 2024, the top 10 teams were invited to give their elevator pitches to employees in Reykjastræti.

 Future Programmers